infinitymdm/cs5783project/ieee/main.typ

 merging paramaters have been evaluated, including weighted averages @matena2021merging, uniform averages, and greedy algorithms @model-soups.

-In this paper, we apply a uniform average merging strategy to a finely-tuned ensemble of latent diffusion models.

 == Paper Overview
+In this paper, we apply a uniform average merging strategy to a finely-tuned ensemble of latent diffusion models and qualitatively evaluate the performance of the resulting model. @background provides background information on recent advances in diffusion models and the transfer learning methods applied in this paper. @methods gives detailed descriptions of the methods applied to create and fine-tune an ensemble of models that are in theory distributed around the same local minimum, as well as the recipes used to combine the parameters of those models. @results reviews the experimental results using qualitative and quantitative measures.
+Finally, @conclusion presents concluding remarks, ethical considerations, and suggestions for future work.

-= Background
+= Background <background>

 == Related Works
 In recent years, generative models for image synthesis have become a popular topic of research.
 Prior to the publication of @ldm, denoising diffusion probabilistic models @ho2020denoising provided state-of-the-art image synthesis quality, albeit with much higher training times.
-Other competitors in the space included generative adversarial networks (GANs) such as @brock2018large, variational autoencoders (VAEs) as in @child2020very, and autoregressive models such as
+Other competitors in the space included generative adversarial networks (GANs) @brock2018large, variational autoencoders (VAEs) @child2020very, and autoregressive models @chen2020generative.
-@chen2020generative.

 Since the publication of @ldm, incredible advances in the field of noise-to-data generation have taken place.
 In @esser2024scaling, Esser et. al. apply rectified flow models for improved